codeigniter4/CodeIgniter4/user_guide_src/source/concepts/services.rst

 -------------------

 In some instances, you will want the option to pass a setting to the class during instantiation.
-Since the services file is a very simple class, you can very simply make this work.
+Since the services file is a very simple class, it is easy to make this work.

 A good example is the ``renderer`` service.
 By default, we want this class to be able to find the views at ``APPPATH.views/``.
 We want the developer to have the option of